The 2024 GMC Hummer SUV is a large 830-horsepower electric family hauler - KION546

 The Hummer EV pickup and SUV will be among the first vehicles from GM using a new electric vehicle battery system that will be the basis for dozens of new models over the coming years.
 General Motors recently announced it hopes to produce nothing but zero-emission vehicles by the year 2035.

+Drivers will be able to accelerate, slow down and stop the SUV in both on-road and off-road situations using just the accelerator pedal alone, according to GM.
+Normal two-pedal driving using the accelerator and brake pedals can be used, though.

+The SUV has two rows of seats that can fit up to five people.
+There are currently no plans to offer a three-row version, GM executives said.

 Depending on the specific version, the four-wheel-drive SUV will be powered by either two or three electric motors.
 Three-motor versions will be available with, at most, 830 horsepower.
-That’s less than the 1,000 horsepower available in the pickup but still almost twice that of a gasoline-fueled GMC Yukon Denali.
+That’s less than the 1,000 horsepower available in the pickup, but still almost twice the power of a gasoline-fueled GMC Yukon Denali.
 The SUV will be able to go from zero to 60 miles an hour in as little as 3.5 seconds.

+The reduced maximum power is simply because of the SUV’s smaller size, said Brook.
+With a shorter overall length, there was less room for batteries and therefore less power could be added.

+Special navigation software will enable drivers to select off-road driving routes, taking into account the driving range remaining in the SUV’s batteries.
+Drivers will also be able to monitor energy consumption as they drive off-road using detailed satellite maps, according to GM.

 Versions with the largest available battery packs should be able to drive more than 300 miles before needing to recharge, according to GM.

 The GMC Hummer EV pickup will go into production by the end of this year, but the SUV won’t be available until early 2023.
 A special First Edition model, which will have three motors and 22-inch wheels, will cost $110,595.
 Lower priced versions will be available later.
 A 625-horsepower two-motor version with a range of over 250 miles will be available in 2024 for a starting price of about $80,000.
-GMC is accepting $100 refundable deposits for the Hummer EV SUV online beginning now, a spokesperson said.
+GMC is accepting $100 refundable deposits for the Hummer EV SUV online, a spokesperson said.
+However, GM executives said Monday that reservations for the First Edition model were sold out shortly after they became available.

 Comments